 The Corporation identifies, evaluates and manages risk based on key risks identified in context of its strategic priorities using the Corporate Risk Register.
 The Executive Leadership Team regularly reviews and amends the register throughout the year.
 The register includes mapping of sources of assurance against each key risks.
-The key risks identified in the year failure to sustain high quality of student learning and experience, financial sustainability, safeguarding failure, ICT failure, health and safety breaches and industrial relations
+The headline key risks identified in the year were failure to sustain high quality of student learning and experience, financial sustainability, safeguarding failure, ICT failure, health and safety breaches

-The principal risks faced by the Corporation and the mitigations put in place are described in the section 'Principal Risk and Uncertainties' on page 8.
+The principal risks faced by the Corporation and the mitigations put in place are described in the section 'Principal Risk and Uncertainties' on pages 7 to 9.